 The UK’s first online renewable energy marketplace, Piclo, is a way to help companies achieve this.
 Launched in October 2015, the online service lets customers pick the type of renewable electricity they want to buy (hydro, solar, wind), and which generator they want to buy it from.

 Piclo is a collaboration between UK tech start-up Open Utility and 100 percent renewable electricity supplier Good Energy.
-The 6 month trial is being funded by the Department of Energy and Climate Change and Nominet Trust, and is supported by Ofgem.
+The 6 month trial is being funded by the UK Department of Energy and Climate Change and Nominet Trust, and is supported by Ofgem.

 The Carbon Trust has been providing business incubation support to Open Utility since June 2014.
 We have helped Open Utility with its fundraising strategy, market research, engagement with potential clients and partners, and recently supported Open Utility on developing its strategy and business model.